mike14747/rmlbb2/README.md

 -   Built with Next.js and hosted on Vercel.
 -   Uses NextAuth for user authentication and authorization.
+-   Users can change their username, password and email from their profile page.
+-   Users can also submit for a lost username and receive an email to the email associated with their account via NodeMailer with their username.
+-   Users can also submit for a lost password and receive an email with a token (which expires in an hour) and a link to reset their password.
--   Files downloads.
+-   File downloads.
 -   Private message forum (which was custom built from the ground up).
 -   Private member directory.
 -   The public pages are nearly all SSG pages.
-The private pages are static pages that use client-side hydration... which happens upon authentication verification.
+The private pages are static pages that use client-side hydration... which happens upon authenticated.
 -   MongoDB (via Atlas) is the data storage solution for the message forum and user data.
 -   Sanity.io CMS is used for the rest of the data.
 The Sanity dashboard is great for easily updating website content.
 It was broken up into 3 separate Sanity projects.
 The free plan at Sanity doesn't allow for having public content mixed with private content in the same project.
     -   The first is for the public website data (block content for several pages, upcoming events list, app settings, etc).